DaymondLing/DSUtils.jl/docs/src/index.md

 ## Installation

-This package is not registered in Julia's general registry.
+This package is not registered in Julia's general registry yet.
 You can add it via its URL:

 ```